-2050 more than 14 million Americans will be over the age of 85.

-Over time, increased life expectancies and lower birthrates contribute to a gradual "aging" of the population.
+and 45 percent for the U.S. population as a whole.
+By 2050 more than 14 million the age of $85.^2$ expectancies and lower birthrates contribute to a gradual "aging" of the population.
 While in the 1940s just 7 percent of the population was age 65 or older, by the 2050s that proportion will rise to more than 20 percent.
 Moreover, Americans will spend more years in retirement than ever before.